-Powerful Non-Defensive Communication
+Powerful Non-Defensive Communication Workshops

 Being involved in and managing difficult situations and conversations can be a struggle.
-Even when we have the best of intentions, we ask a question, or make a statement that shuts down productive conversation.
-The other person reacts by withdrawing or flashing back and problem solving slows or comes to a halt.
+Even when we have the best of intentions, we ask a question or make a statement that shuts down productive conversation.
+The other person reacts by withdrawing or flashing back and problem-solving slows or comes to a halt.
 The skills of Powerful Non-Defensive Communication (PNDC) can help navigate these moments.

 PNDC includes using more than a dozen types of questions that can quickly defuse defensiveness and get to the core of an issue.
 The formats for asking questions are designed to give us the ability to maintain confidence and integrity regardless of how others respond.
-They can also assist us in holding others more accountable for what they are saying and/or doing.
+They can also assist us in holding others accountable for what they are saying and/or doing.
 In addition, using these types of questions gives us the ability to deepen our understanding and connection with those with whom we are in dialogue.

-If you are interested in more information about PNDC, please visit the website www.pndc.com.
+For more information about PNDC, please visit the website www.pndc.com.

 Learn more about how the PRISM team can help your organization use PNDC.
 Call us today at 603.225.0477, or fill out our contact form.